SuaveIV/FamilyBot/readme.md

 #### Legacy Setup (Platform-Specific Scripts)

-If you prefer the traditional approach, navigate to the project's root directory (`FamilyBot/`) in your terminal and run the appropriate script:
+If you prefer the traditional approach, you can use the platform-specific scripts.
+However, it is **highly recommended** to use the `just` command runner for a more streamlined experience.

 **For Windows (PowerShell 7):**